Desperate Housewife

 • Nature & Travel

-Dogs possess remarkable abilities, from their keen talent for reading human emotions through facial expressions to their extraordinary understanding of numbers.
-Now, researchers have evidence of yet another capability of…
+Dogs have remarkable abilities, from reading human emotions in faces to an unusual understanding of numbers.
+Now researchers have evidence of another skill: dogs can listen while they sleep.
+How…

 • Nature & Travel

 Do you know how to enhance your dog’s life and make your furry friend happy?
-You can listen to some general facts that are important for these animals and adapt…
+Start with a few general guidelines and adapt them to your dog’s preferences.
+Experts have…

 • Nature & Travel

-A group of scientists claims that flexible shoulders and movable elbows may have evolved as a safety mechanism during the development of our ape ancestors and early humans.
-These anatomical…
+A group of scientists says flexible shoulders and movable elbows may have evolved as a safety mechanism in ape ancestors and early humans.
+These anatomical features emerged as a response…

 • Nature & Travel

-The character of Puss in Boots, with his enormous eyes, is undoubtedly one of the cutest in animation history.
-Now, scientists have borrowed his name to describe an unusual phenomenon.…
+Puss in Boots, with his enormous eyes, is one of the cutest characters in animation.
+Scientists have borrowed his name to describe an unusual phenomenon: dogs with big eyes are…

 • Nature & Travel

-Last Saturday, the Scottish Highlands attracted a crowd of researchers and enthusiasts from around the globe, all united by a common goal: to find the mythical creature known as Nessie.…
+Last Saturday, the Scottish Highlands drew researchers and enthusiasts from around the world, all united by one goal: to find the mythical creature known as Nessie.
+Despite heavy rain, the…

 • Nature & Travel